Dasharo/lvfs-setup-experimental/tools/README.md

 - `build_fwstore.sh` - builds content-addressed store containing firmware images
   and generates metadata allowing firmware to be served over HTTP.

+To make testing easier, tools are packaged as Nix apps, but may be easily integrated without Nix as they have only a few dependencies:

+- `openssl` (likely to be installed on most Linux systems)
+- `fwupd`
+- `jcat-tool` (likely to be installed with fwupd)
+- `python3` with `lxml` and `cabarchive`

 ## Building and serving firmware

 Enter following commands